What Is the FINRA SIE?

 - Pass a representative-level exam with firm sponsorship (Series 7, Series 63, Series 65, or Series 66)

-Your SIE score is valid for 4 years.
-If you do not pass a representative-level exam within that window, you need to retake the SIE.
+Your SIE score stays valid for 4 years.
+Miss a representative-level exam inside that window and you have to retake the SIE.

 The combination you need depends on your role: